msgpo/boot-camps/shell/Readme.md

 When you enter the `ls` command lists the contents of the current directory.
 There are several items in the home directory, notice that they are all colored blue.
-This tells us that all of these items are directories as opposed to files.
+This tells us that all of these items are directories, as opposed to files.

 Lets create an empty file using the `touch` command.
 Enter the
 command: